-Much of his work is commissioned, and Gerner's current inspiration is not contemporary furniture but, increasingly, antiques.
-"I look at a lot of antique cabinets because, to me, the proportions are right.
-Stripped of the [Victorian or Edwardian] detail, they are very functional.
+While much of his work is commissioned, Gerner's preferred mode is to create from an inner vision.
+His current inspiration is not contemporary furniture but increasingly, antiques.
+"I look at a lot of antique cabinets because to me, the proportions are right.
+Stripped of the (Victorian or Edwardian) detail, they are very functional.

-"I find much contemporary furniture cheap and badly constructed and finished.
+"I find much contemporary furniture cheap, and badly constructed and finished.

 Like much that is fashionable, they are made for brand names and for people trying to get into the market.

 "Too often they are too heavy.
 They have too many curves and they're just not comfortable.
-They haven't been well thought-out because simple things don't work.
+They haven't been well thought out because simple things don't work.
 Tables are too high.
 Chairs are too low and drawers don't open very easily."
+Gerner takes up to eight weeks to bring a

 Gerner takes up to eight weeks to bring a piece to fruition.
 "I'm very fussy about finishing.
 You can feel my pieces on top or underneath and they are smooth."
+The recent reorientation of Gerner's work

-The recent reorientation of Gerner's work towards art deco satisfies his creative curiosity and allows him to use the figured wood he hoards for years.
-"I've cleaned [traditional deco design] up and simplified it again.
+The recent reorientation of Gerner's work towards Art Deco satisfies his creative curiosity and allows him to use the figured wood he hoards for years.
+"I've cleaned it (traditional Deco design) up and simplified it again.
 I think it works because it fits so well with contemporary environments.

-"I started being interested in deco about two years ago and I see a lot of scope in it."
+"I started being interested in Deco about two years ago and I see a lot of scope in it."

 Still a young man, Gerner sees himself on the beginner slopes of a career that he says is governed by an overarching ethos of making tomorrow's antiques today.
-Top of his wish-list is to tackle whole-house projects and offshore clients.

-For inquiries, phone (03) 9813 2422 or go to www.antongerner.com.au
+Top of his wish-list is an ambition to tackle wholehouse projects and offshore clients.
+Anton Gerner's showroom is at 24 Victoria Road, Hawthorn East, phone 9813 2422.
+Website www.antongerner.com.au The macassar ebony cabinet, top, appears to be made of woven wood.